Mission and History

 Sigma Theta Tau International

-Valdosta State University College of Nursing
+Valdosta State University College of Nursing and Health Sciences

 The Honor Society of Nursing, Sigma Theta Tau International, provides leadership and scholarship in practice, education, and research to enhance the health of all people.
 Epsilon Pi Chapter (# 134) supports the educational and professional development of our members who strive to improve nursing care locally and worldwide.